zsparal/api-documentation/source/migrating-v1-to-v2.rst

    }
  }

-This would mean an amount of €10.00.
+This would indicate an amount of €10.00.

 Note that if you specify an amount, you must specify the correct number of decimals.
 We strongly recommend sending ``value`` as a string.
-Note that even though most currencies use two decimals, some like JPY use none.
+Note that even though most currencies use two decimals, some like ``JPY`` use none.

 All amounts returned in the ``v2`` API will use this format.